microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/docs/v1.0-beta/Update-MgComplianceEdiscoveryCaseCustodian.md

           - `[TemporaryAccessPassMethods <IMicrosoftGraphTemporaryAccessPassAuthenticationMethod[]>]`: Represents a Temporary Access Pass registered to a user for authentication through time-limited passcodes.
             - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
             - `[CreatedDateTime <DateTime?>]`: The date and time when the Temporary Access Pass was created.
-            - `[IsUsable <Boolean?>]`: The state of the authentication method that indicates whether it's currently usable by the user.
             - `[IsUsableOnce <Boolean?>]`: Determines whether the pass is limited to a one-time use.
 If true, the pass can be used once; if false, the pass can be used multiple times within the Temporary Access Pass lifetime.
             - `[LifetimeInMinutes <Int32?>]`: The lifetime of the Temporary Access Pass in minutes starting at startDateTime.
 Must be between 10 and 43200 inclusive (equivalent to 30 days).
-            - `[MethodUsabilityReason <String>]`: Details about the usability state (isUsable).
-Reasons can include: EnabledByPolicy, DisabledByPolicy, Expired, NotYetValid, OneTimeUsed.
             - `[StartDateTime <DateTime?>]`: The date and time when the Temporary Access Pass becomes available to use and when isUsable is true is enforced.
             - `[TemporaryAccessPass <String>]`: The Temporary Access Pass used to authenticate.
 Returned only on creation of a new temporaryAccessPassAuthenticationMethod object; Hidden in subsequent read operations and returned as null with GET.
           - `[WindowsHelloForBusinessMethods <IMicrosoftGraphWindowsHelloForBusinessAuthenticationMethod[]>]`: Represents the Windows Hello for Business authentication method registered to a user for authentication.